What languages are supported in Anthology Ally?

 - Limit content to 200,000 characters for the audio format.
 This character limit typically corresponds to at least 30 pages or several hours of audio.

 - Limit content to 60,000 characters for the translated format.

-- Limit corrected files uploaded through the Instructor Feedback panel to 50MB.
+- Limit to 50MB fixed files uploaded through the Instructor Feedback panel.